 The Art of Aging Well & Osteoporosis

-The good news is there are several lifestyle choices that will help support bone health:
+The good news is several lifestyle choices will help support bone health:

 - Load UP on Greens – Leafy green veggies are high in calcium

 - Pump Some Iron – Strength and muscle mass correlate with bone density

 - Incorporate Omega-3 Fatty Acids – The anti-inflammatory properties improve bone health.

 These four simple choices have big pay-offs – not only for bone health but heart health, too.

 Bioidentical hormone replacement therapy plays an important role – particularly progesterone.

 Two hormones work together to replace and build bone throughout our lives.
 Estrogen helps replace old or damaged bone, while progesterone helps build new bone.